maximtrp/scikit-na/README.md

 | Age      |     -0.024 |  1     |   0.144 |
 | Cabin    |     -0.087 |  0.144 |   1     |

-This method can be used to uncover hidden patterns in NA values across many columns in a dataset.
-It automatically excludes columns that do not contain any NA values.
+This method can be used to uncover hidden patterns in missing data across many columns in a dataset.
+Columns with no missing data are automatically excluded.

-There is a function to visualize correlations using a heatmap:
+There is a function to visualize correlations with a heatmap:

 ```python
 na.altair\